OpenSpace/openspace.github.io/docs/builders/models/model-scale.md

     "Mile"
 ~~~

-If instead the model looks smaller than intended, then use the key <code>InvertModelScale = true</code> together with the previous key to invert the scaling and scale the model up instead of down, such as:
+If instead, the model looks smaller than intended, then use the key <code>InvertModelScale = true</code> together with the previous key to invert the scaling and scale the model up instead of down, such as:

 ~~~lua
     GeometryFile = model .. "/JWSTFBX.osmodel",